Tuesday, 26 December 2023

 Among those tools are handaxes (fig. 2) and spear-tips, which show much more intricate craftsmanship and intentionality than any of the earlier eoliths.
 As can be expected, these were likely made to hunt, kill and disassemble animals.
 How exactly the earliest Psittacanthropus lived is still difficult to say, due to a lack of data.
 Some data indicates that around the Middle Palaeolithic fire may have been discovered, though the usage of fire on Mars is an immense kettle of worms, as it poses the question of how these beings were able to control fire without blowing themselves up, given the fact that, unlike Earth, Mars has in equal parts hydrogen and oxygen in its atmosphere.
 Many hypotheses have been proposed to explain this discrepancy and we will return to it again later.

-Fig. 3: Tracing of Delphause Hills rock-carvings.
+Fig. 3: Tracing of Delphaeus Hills rock-carvings.
 Clearly visible are a Skiamun attacking a large thecocerate with a spear.
 The creature on the right is likely a pedicambulate, but of unknown affinity, due to sporting what appear to be antlers, something not seen in any known species.

 Apart from fire and tools, the Late Palaeolithic is marked by the invention of language, complex social bonds and art, which undoubtedly reflects advances in the mental capacity of the Skiamun.
 A famous find of the Andrews Expedition are rock carvings at Aram Dorsum, at a site nicknamed Delphaeus Hills.

-Fig. 4: Megafauna represented Delphaeus rock carvings.
+Fig. 4: Megafauna represented in Delphaeus rock carvings.
 What appears to be a late-surviving eborothere is attacked by a huge carnivorous tripod.

 These are indispensable for understanding Skiamun origins, as they show the creators of the carvings living among and interacting with the local wildlife, most of which is now long extinct.
 Notably, some of the carvings show mysterious creatures (fig. 5) that are unknown from the fossil record, but may have been the basis for some of the later hieroglyphs.
 Notably, all of the Palaeolithic art found so far only depicts creatures that really existed and no beings that could be interpreted as gods or spirits.
 This makes it unlikely that these mystery beasts were invented.